corpnewt/CorpBot.py/README.md

 	   └─ Validates plist file structure.
 Accepts a url - or picks the first attachment.

 ## Printer
-####	Printer Cog (2 commands) - Printer.py Extension:
+####	Printer Cog (3 commands) - Printer.py Extension:
 	  $print [url]
 	   └─ DOT MATRIX.
 Accepts a url - or picks the first attachment.
 	  $printavi [member]
+	   └─ Returns a the passed member's global avatar - use the printguildavi command f...
+	  $printguildavi [member] (AKA: printgavi, printserveravi, printsavi)
-	   └─ Returns a url to the passed member's avatar.
+	   └─ Returns a the passed member's guild avatar if available - use the printavi co...

 ## Profile
 ####	Profile Cog (7 commands) - Profile.py Extension: